YehosuaEs/TalentSquadFE/README.md

 </div >

-Add a template that serves as a loader for when it has not yet been fully loaded.
-This loader can be generic or you can use the one found in <a href="https://www.figma.com/file/RcduUO3jwAgkfwtK588y3N/NFTPoke?node-id=513%3A33">here</a>.
+I add a template that serves as a loader for when it has not yet been fully loaded.
+This loader could be generic but I use the one I found <a href="https://www.figma.com/file/RcduUO3jwAgkfwtK588y3N/NFTPoke?node-id=513%3A33">here</a>.
 </br></br>
-Recommend to follow the guidelines that can be found at <a href="https://www.figma.com/file/RcduUO3jwAgkfwtK588y3N/NFTPoke?node-id=346%3A16742">Styles Guide</a>.
+The styles guidelines to build the Pokemon Card NFT, it was following the attached in the "Project Files" that you can found at <a href="https://www.figma.com/file/RcduUO3jwAgkfwtK588y3N/NFTPoke?node-id=346%3A16742">Styles Guide</a>.